ks888/tgo/README.md

 ok      command-line-arguments  0.485s
 ```

 Functions are traced as usual, but args are the entire args value, divided by pointer size.
 In this example, `\ (#06) command-line-arguments.fib(0x3, 0x0) ()` indicates 1st input args is `0x3` and the initial return value is `0x0`.
 Because it's difficult to separate input args from the return args without debugging info, all args are shown as the input args.
-Actually, this format imitates the stack trace shown in the case of panic.
+This format imitates the stack trace shown in the case of panic.

 If you want to show the args as usual, set `"-ldflags=-w=false"` to `GOFLAGS` environment variable so that the debugging info is included in the binary.
 For example: